niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

     - Spot pricing is selling EC2 capacity at lower price in order make use of spare EC2 capacity on the host machines
     - If the spot price goes above selected maximum price, our instances are terminated
     - We should never use the spot instances for workloads which can't tolerate interruptions
-    - Anything which can tolerate interruptions and can be re-triggered is good for spot
-- **Standard Reserved Instances**:
+- **Reserved Instances**:
-    - On-demand is generally used for unknown or short term usage, reserved is for long term consistent usage of EC2
+    - Reserved is for long term consistent usage of EC2
     - Reservations:
         - They are commitments that we will use a instance/set of instances for a longer amount of time
         - The effect of a reservation is to reduce the per second cost or remove it entirely
         - Reservation needs to be planned in advance
         - We pay for unused reservations
         - Reservations can be bought for a specific type of instances.
 They can be region and AZ locked
-        - Az locked instances reserve EC2 capacity
-        - If an instance is reserved for a region,it doesn't reserve capacity but it can benefit any instances launched in any AZ in that region.
+        - If an instance is reserved for a region, it doesn't reserve capacity but it can benefit any instances launched in any AZ in that region.
-        - Reservations can have a partial effects in a sense the we can get discounts for larger instances compared to which the reservation was purchased
         - We can commit to reservations of 1 year of 3 years
         - Payment structures:
-            - No upfront: we pay per second a lower amount of fee compared to on-demand.
-We pay even if the instance is not used
             - All upfront: the whole cost of the 1 or 3 years.
-No second per fee payment will be required.
 Offer the greatest discount
             - Partial upfront: we pay a reduced fee upfront for smaller per second usage
+            - No upfront: we pay per second a lower amount of fee compared to on-demand.
+We pay even if the instance is not used
     - Reserved instances are good for components which have known usage, require consistent access for compute for a long term basis
 - **Scheduled Reserved Instances**:
     - Great for long term requirements which does not run constantly, ex. batch processing running 5 hours/day